 The cut of this muscle tee shirt is designed to be form-fitting without being too tight.

 The “athletic fit” refers to the shirt being “tapered.”
 Tapered means that it’s wider at the shoulders and upper back, and gets narrower toward the waist.

 This muscle tee is certainly not loose.
 But I would say that it’s a bit looser than what most people would consider a snug fit.
 This is the perfect balance between snug and loose that allows the shirt to have a defined and tapered shape while still allowing for more breathability than tight shirts.

-It is a muscle tee shirt, so it features armholes that are the same width as they would be if you took a regular t-shirt and cut the sleeves off at seams.
-This cut, plus the tapered/athletic fit is a winning combo for showing for showing off and accentuating your physique--but without sacrificing functionality.
+It is a muscle tee shirt, so it features armholes that are the same width as they would be if you took a regular t-shirt and cut the sleeves off at the seams.
+This cut, plus the tapered/athletic fit is a winning combo for showing off and accentuating your physique–but without sacrificing functionality.

 Sizing Guidelines for Men & Women